-Lesson 4 – Dent Repair – Below are the videos included in this lesson.
-Click on video to watch.
+Lesson 4 – Metal Straightening – Below are the videos included in this lesson.
+Click on the videos to watch.

 Work Hardening